Freeview (New Zealand): Other broadcasters

 Freeview will be open to other free-to-air broadcasters if they want to join.

 According to Kordia there is space for approximately only 20 channels on the two satellite transponders that Freeview leases As of 2011.
 However at 22.5 MBd with a FEC of 3/4 one 23 MHz frequency can only accommodate either six SD 4:3 H.262 QPSK channels or four HD 16:9 H.264 8PSK channels while maintaining an optimal bit rate.

 Quality

 Satellite transmissions are broadcast in 576i, but the satellite transponder is high-definition capable.

 Terrestrial transmissions can be broadcast in high definition, and the government lets the broadcasters decide whether to broadcast in high definition or to continue in standard definition.

 Six channels currently broadcast in high definition: TVNZ 1, TVNZ 2, TVNZ DUKE, Three, Whakaata Māori and Te Reo in 1080i.

 Freeview satellite broadcasts have declined in quality since the service launched as TV ONE and TV3 are now being broadcast many times to provide region-specific advertisements; this reduces the bandwidth available to other channels on that frequency.
 From July 2016, Mediaworks deregionalised TV3 so that it uses 1 SD channel alongside its HD channel.

-The TVNZ frequency currently has 8 SD channels while the Discovery New Zealand frequency has 12 TV channels and 5 radio channels.
+The TVNZ frequency currently has 8 SD channels while the Sky Free frequency has 12 TV channels and 5 radio channels.